 The direct results of poor data quality significantly impacts a company's governance and compliance processes, resulting in additional rework and delay.
 This facts produce a decline in income and increased financial costs, which leads to revenue loss business.

-According to the DAMA (Data Management Body of Knowledge), numbers vary, but experts believe that organizations spend between 10% - 30% of sales on data quality issues.
+According to the DAMA (Data Management Body of Knowledge), numbers vary, but experts believe that organizations spend between 10% - 30% of sales on poor data quality issues.
 However, additional non-monetary direct and indirect costs are associated with poor data quality.

 Indirect expenses might be difficult to quantify, and you may not immediately realize the cost of poor data quality.
 However, it could be a longer-lasting effect, such as a ruined reputation.
-In addition, inadequate data quality can undermine evidence, foster mistrust between involved areas, and result in poor performing decision-making.
+In addition, poor data quality can undermine evidence, foster mistrust between involved areas, and result in poor performing decision-making.

 Decisions and policies based on facts are only as good as the data on which they are based.
 Missing or duplicating data could result in overcounting or undercounting, leading to bad decisions and unwanted effects.